 The Zoo has two white rhinos, Roscoe and Bill.
-The two are half brothers and were both born at the Knoxville Zoo in Tennessee in 2004.
-Roscoe and Bill are considered bachelors because of their age.
-Roscoe and Bill are often active and appear combative with one another, but this behavior is one form of exercise and play.
+Half brothers, both were both born at the Knoxville Zoo in Tennessee in 2004.
+Roscoe came to the Zoo in 2006, while Bill arrived in 2007.
+They are considered bachelors because of their age and are often active and appear combative with one another, but this behavior is one form of exercise and play.

 Status in the Wild